This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of REN’s official animal testing statement:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, REN has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+But REN has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “I can confirm that our products are not sold in mainland China.“”